 Fresh Bites are seasonal demos covering a number of topics from growing edibles to upcycling.
 Reservations are not needed.
 The sessions are held at 11 a.m. and 2 p.m. on most Saturdays (late March through early October) in the Missouri Barn and are great for visitors of all ages.

-Fresh Bites will be offered at 11 a.m. and 2 p.m. (unless otherwise noted) on the following dates:
+Fresh Bites takes place at 11 a.m. and 2 p.m. (unless otherwise noted) on the following dates:

-- Saturday, June 28: no Fresh Bites today
+- Saturday, August 30: No Fresh Bites today

 Amazing Rhubarb Slushie

 This recipe can be made in smaller quantities if you don't have enough rhubarb.
 If you do have a lot of rhubarb, Barb recommends making one large batch at a time.
 It keeps well in the freezer.

 12 cups chopped, fresh rhubarb

 2 cups granulated sugar

 In a large pan, bring the chopped rhubarb and water to a boil.
 Reduce heat to low, and allow the rhubarb to simmer until tender (about 20-30 minutes).
 Add sugar and stir to dissolve.
 Pour the mixture through a colander or sieve, into a large, freezer-safe bowl.
 Add the gelatin and frozen lemonade, and stir until well combined.
 Cover the mixture with a tight fitting lid and freeze.
 To serve, use an ice cream scoop to scoop the slush into a glass and add the carbonated beverage of your choice.
 Enjoy!

 Strawberry-Lavender Freezer Jam

 Mix the sugar and pectin, and add to crushed berries.
 Add a few sprinkles of organic lavender flowers.
 Refrigerate for 30 minutes or until thick.
 If you don't use it right away, you can store it in the freezer for up to one year.